shays10/jvmworkshop/ContactRetriever/solution/Solution.md

 -----------------------------------------------

 You probably noticed that our app is misbehaving.

-Even though we just requested 10 unique contacts, our app used A LOT of memory over time and when we take a heap dump our `Contact` class has a lot of instances.
-(Precisely 10K instances after 10K requests) More over, it's "Surviving Generation" metrics keeps on growing and growing, a strong indication of a memory leak.
+Even though we just requested 10 unique contacts, our app used A LOT of memory over time.
+When we take a heap dump we can see that our `Contact` class has a lot of instances.
+(Precisely 10K instances after 10K requests)

+More over, it's "Surviving Generation" metrics keeps on growing and growing, a strong indication of a memory leak.

 The root cause is that our `ContactId` class implemented `hashcode` without `equals`.